Hevander27/NationalParks/README.md

 # NationalParks
 This app will allow users to explore national parks , conveniently filtered by state.
 By selecting a park, users can navigate to a detail screen offering more comprehensive information about the park, additional images, and a map showcasing the park's location.

-# Features
+## Features

+The following **required** functionality is completed:
--[X] View a list parks fetched from the national parks API -[X] Filter parks by state
+- [X] View a list parks fetched from the national parks API
+- [X] Filter parks by state
--[X] Tap a park to view a detail screen with more info, images and a map of the park's location -[X] Search for a specific park
+- [X] Tap a park to view a detail screen with more info, images and a map of the park's location
+- [X] Search for a specific park
--[X] Sort the list of parks alphabetically ascending/descending
+- [X] Sort the list of parks alphabetically ascending/descending

 **Video Walkthroughs**

 ![Lab 5 National Park - Imgur](https://github.com/Hevander27/NationalParks/assets/45948489/d9aa388f-05b8-48b2-b10c-c82c8123f814)